PatrickHup/RadToF/README.md

 * [SN74AXC4T774BQB][SN74AXC4T774BQB_url],	  Level shifter

 ### PCB
-The RadTof printed circuit board (PCB) was printed on a 4-Layer Flex-Rigid PCB with a total thickness of 0.84mm.
+The RadToF printed circuit board (PCB) is fabricated on a 4-layer Flex-Rigid PCB with a rigid PCB thickness of 0.84mm and a flex thickness of 0.16mm.
 Further information about the PCB can be found here:

 File                                  | Content
 --------------------------------------|--------